tranzzo/mobile-sdk-example-android/Readme.md

 want to test your payments with **test payment terminals**, otherwise pass the `SdkEnvironment.PROD` .

 `googlePayConfig` is `null` by default.
-This config gives the possibility to user to pay with GooglePay.
-In case this config is `null` user wouldn't see any GooglePay button on UI.
+This config gives user the possibility to pay with GooglePay.
+In case this config is `null` user will not see any GooglePay button on UI.

 #### 3) Register for result in your `Activity` or `Fragment` in `onCreate()` method.